 - With public and private sector practitioners involved in disaster recovery – e.g. insurers, loss adjusters, damage management professionals, local government workers, teachers, health professionals – to highlight good/bad practice and stimulate debate on the best ways to manage recovery

-- With students – to help them explore the disaster recovery process, to illustrate the potential consequences of climate change and to explore issues of flood preparedness and response
+- With students aged 10 and above – to help them explore the disaster recovery process, to illustrate the potential consequences of climate change and to explore issues of flood preparedness and response

 - As an ‘ice-breaker’ for courses dealing with a wide range of subjects – from hazard and disaster management to emergency planning and understanding the social impacts of climate change.
 While flooding is the case study used, the game highlights issues generic to disaster preparedness, experience and recovery.